iturimbetov/COMP202_HW5/README.md

-# COMP202_HW4
+# COMP202_HW5

 <b>Note: In case you are using repl.it, type first "javac *.java" to be able to run HW4.java file</b>

-The files containing "test" in the name are only needed for github autograding tests.

-You are only supposed to work on the BinarySearchTree.java, HW4.java and TreeNode.java files.
+You are only supposed to work on HW5.java file

-You may use arrays

 You should provide best possible space and time complexity solution